We have put together a packet detailing important information and responsibilities for CLP students.

-Students meet two hours a week in small tutorial sessions (from 4 to 7 students) with target-language speakers who serve as "Tutors" for the target language.
+Students typically meet two hours a week (depending on language) in small tutorial sessions (from 4 to 7 students) with target-language speakers who serve as "Tutors" for the target language.
 During these sessions the text and supplemental materials are personalized and structurally reinforced.

 Tutors are not instructors.
 Instead they lead students through intensive practice in structures and vocabulary of the current and previous lessons.
 They also provide correction of errors and encouragement.